top of page

 People-pleasing didn't develop because someone was flawed.

-It developed because their nervous system learned how to survive.
+It developed because their brain learned how to survive.

 But survival strategies are not always meant to last forever.